What is BODAQS?

 Section titled “Who it’s for”BODAQS is designed to scale with the user — in both the build, and the analysis.

-If you’re new to data acquisition, the hardware guide walks you through assembling the logger, and you’ll have something real to look at after your first ride with a couple of sensors - or even just one.
+If you’re new to data acquisition, the logger build guide walks you through assembling the logger, and you’ll have something real to look at after your first ride with a couple of sensors - or even just one.

 If you’re a top-end rider, mechanic or suspension shop with your own battle-tested ideas on how a bike should be set up, you’ll have something you can use to test out and validate your own ideas and work, race faster, or to add value to your customers.